 Family law tends to create highly personal and stressful situations.
-But that’s actually what Scottsdale divorce attorney Christopher R. Kennedy finds appealing about the practice.
+But that’s actually what Peoria divorce attorney Christopher R. Kennedy finds appealing about the practice.

 “I feel that in what can be one of the most traumatic and emotional times in a person’s life, clients need someone who can look at the issues objectively, keep a clear head in a time of highly charged emotion, and provide sound advice not motivated by animosity, guilt, or as a result of distress,” Mr. Kennedy said.

 Clients have a lot to deal with when going through divorce.
 They can’t always make rational decisions in those situations.